21 Fascinating Appalachian Trail Facts

-11. The AT cuts through the oldest mountain range on the planet.
+11. The AT cuts through one of the oldest mountain range on the planet.

-While it is fairly difficult to prove that it is, in fact, the “oldest” it is at least considered one of the oldest mountain ranges in the world.
+While it is fairly difficult to prove that it is, in fact, the “oldest,” it is at least considered one of the oldest mountain ranges in the world.
 How old?
-Well it is believed the the Appalachian Mountain Range predates the creation of the North American continent!
-In its early years The Appalachian Mountains were likely stunning peaks reminiscent of the Rocky Mountains.
+Well, it is believed that the Appalachian Mountain Range predates the creation of the North American continent!
+In their early years, The Appalachian Mountains were likely stunning peaks reminiscent of the Rocky Mountains.
 However, centuries upon centuries of weather, ice, and erosion have rounded the peaks giving us the mountains we know and love today.9

 12. The trail’s creators thought most people would actually hike Southbound.